BARTLET & RICHARDES LLP - ARTICLING F.A.Q.

 As indicated above, the primary goal of our articling program is to assist our student in making the successful transition from law student to practicing lawyer.
 Having said that, our articling program is also a key component of our Firm's associate recruitment strategy.

-When we evaluate potential associates, we consider a number of factors including the Firm's current and projected future needs, the ability of the candidate and general fit between the Firm and the candidate.
+When we evaluate potential associates, we consider a number of factors including the Firm's current and projected future needs, the ability of the candidate and the general fit between the Firm and the candidate.
 Each of these criteria is more readily assessed with an "in house" articling student with whom we have had the opportunity to interact for 10 months.
 Similarly, the student is able to make an informed decision as to whether a practice with our Firm accords with his or her long-term career goals.

 Currently, five of our nine partners and three of our seven associates articled with the Firm.